 Jump to:

 - Vegetable broth.
-Either store-bought or homemade.
-Just make sure to use a low sodium broth so you don't oversalt your pie.
+I like to use homemade vegetable broth, but store-bought can also work.
+Just make sure to use a low-sodium broth so you don't oversalt your filling.

 - Flour.
-We use all-purpose flour, but you can also use chickpea flour.
+I use all-purpose flour, but you can also use chickpea flour, white rice flour, or gluten-free all-purpose flour.

 Next, add cooked lentils and frozen peas and simmer for 5 more minutes, stirring frequently.

-Pour the mixture into a pie pan and pre-heat your oven to 350F.
+Pour the mixture into a pie dish and preheat your oven to 350F.

 Layer the rolled puff pastry on top.
-Trim the pastry to ½ inch beyond the edge of the pan.
+Trim the pastry to ยฝ inch beyond the edge of the pan.

 Brush with olive oil and bake for 30-35 minutes, or until the top is golden.

 When the pie is ready, set it aside to cool for 10 minutes after baking.
-This will allow for an easier cut and the pieces won't fall apart as much.
+This will allow for an easier cut.
 Top with fresh thyme (optional), and serve right away!

 - Use light coconut milk from a can.
 No, the pie won't taste like coconut, but the milk will give richness and creaminess.
 If the milk is too thick, be sure to thin it out with 2-3 tablespoons of water.